llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       For example, `void foo(), bar();`.
 * Scope of the directive
-    * A `routine` directive's scope starts at the `routine` directive and extends to the end of the immediately enclosing scope.
+    * A `routine` directive's scope starts at the `routine` directive and ends at the end of the compilation unit.
     * A definition or use of any function must appear within the scope of at least one explicit and applying `routine` directive if there is any within the compilation unit.
 Otherwise, a compile-time error diagnostic is produced.
-(TODO: So far these diagnostics have been implemented for definitions but not uses.)
+Uses include host uses and accelerator uses but only if they're evaluated (e.g., a reference in `sizeof` is not a use).
     * OpenACC 3.2 is not clear about the required locations of definitions and uses of a function relative to applying `routine` directives.
 Clarifications are under discussion among